hyperledger-gerrit-archive/fabric-samples/high-throughput/README.md

     `#  docker exec cli scripts/script.sh $CHANNEL_NAME $CLI_DELAY $LANGUAGE $CLI_TIMEOUT $VERBOSE`

 3. We can now bring our network up by typing in `./byfn.sh up -c mychannel`
-4. Open a new terminal window and enter the CLI container using `docker exec -it cli bash`, all operations on the network will happen within this container from now on.
+4. Then, enter the CLI container using `docker exec -it cli bash`, all operations on the network will happen within this container from now on.

 ### Install and instantiate the chaincode